maxwu/selenide-genre-clawer/README.md

 ## TODO

-- Try to insert a state to query the 2nd time if simple query cannot return easily patterned result.
+- -Try to insert a state to query the 2nd time if simple query cannot return easily patterned result.-

+- Try to introduce multi-thread to run the query faster.